SimonHFrost/resume/contents/index.md

 template: index.jade
 ---

-I excel in delivering technical solutions that cater to both users and the business while improving code quality to reduce future development complexity.
+I excel in delivering technical solutions that cater to both users and the business while improving code quality to reduce development complexity.
 I have five years of professional experience as a software engineer in a variety of roles, most recently as a front-end engineer.

 I believe that being a good engineer is more than just writing good code.
 Communicating effectively, identifying invalid assumptions, and choosing the right tools are all skills I've learned that minimize risk and maximize efficiency.